karo-txs/ViPAnn/README.md

     - landmark_index: The landmark index number.
     - x/y/z: The normalized spatial coordinates of the landmark.

-- Train Data (train.csv):
+- Landmarks Data (landmarks.csv):
     - path: The path to the landmark file.
     - participant_id: A unique identifier for the data contributor.
     - sequence_id: A unique identifier for the landmark sequence.
-    - sign: The numeric label for the landmark sequence.
+    - sign: The label for the landmark sequence.

-- Sign Mapping (sign_mapping.csv):
-    - sign: The original sign name.
-    - number: The corresponding numeric label.

 #### Test the generated dataset:
 a.
 Using pytest: